danelahman/lograc-2022/README.md

 solutions to the exercises in a branch different from your fork's `main` branch.
-To this end, after cloning your fork to your computer, you can create a new branch based on the `main` branch and switch to using it by running the following commands (when using Git from the command line):
+To this end, after cloning your fork to your computer, you can create a new branch based on the `main` branch and switch to using it by running the following commands in the root directory of your local clone of the fork (when using Git from the command line):

 ```
 git checkout main